calebjmatthews/endless-desert/concept.md

 Incremental idle game about exploration and discovery in an endless desert

+ssh -i newsummer cmatthews@64.225.48.128 scp -i newsummer -r /Users/calebmatthews/endless-desert-server-deploy cmatthews@64.225.48.128:/home/cmatthews/

 Ideas:
   - Basic resources: water, reeds, clay, and sand.
   - Foods: Grain, lentils, figs, dates, fish, bread, beer, onions, garlic, cheese, butter, spices.
-  - Animals: Oxen, hens, fish, scarabs (for dye), cats.
+  - Animals: Oxen, hens, fish, bees, scarabs (for dye), cats.
   - Manufacturing: Press reeds into papyrus, roofing, or linen; smelt sand into glass lenses or bottles; form clay into bricks or jars.
-  - Trading system with shifting prices to acquire iron, copper, various coins, ivory, wine, silk, wool, jade, tea, porcelain, honey, and gunpowder.
+  - Trading system with shifting prices to acquire iron, copper, various coins, ivory, wine, silk, wool, jade, tea, porcelain, honey, wax, and gunpowder.
   - Research system that uses lenses to break down any item into concepts, ties together concepts into a completed theory.
 Research categories: philosophy (general knowledge), biology (farming), zoology (ranching), anthropology (music, entertainment, culture), physics (crafting), astrology (new exploration areas), chemistry (crafting), exaltation (mysteriously enhancing humans), and mysticism (contact with beings from another plane).
   - Find artifacts by sending out teams of explorers.
   - Groups lead by a named character with various traits that can be persuaded to stay in your settlement by using up influence or gifts.